1. Overview

 The Feign Client is located in the spring-cloud-starter-feign package.
 To enable it, we have to annotate a @Configuration with @EnableFeignClients.
 To use it, we simply annotate an interface with @FeignClient(“service-name”) and auto-wire it into a controller.

-A good method to create such Feign Clients is to create interfaces with @RequestMapping annotated methods and put them into a separate module.
+A good method for creating such Feign Clients is to create interfaces with @RequestMapping annotated methods and put them into a separate module.
 This way they can be shared between server and client.
-On server-side, you can implement them as @Controller, and on client-side, they can be extended and annotated as @FeignClient.
+On the server-side, we can implement them as @Controller, and on the client-side, they can be extended and annotated as @FeignClient.

 Furthermore, the spring-cloud-starter-eureka package needs to be included in the project and enabled by annotating the main application class with @EnableEurekaClient.